Better Call Ghaith

 In the world of growth marketing, what you measure determines what you improve.
 But with countless metrics available, which ones should you actually focus on?

 After working with hundreds of scale-up companies, I've identified five key metrics that consistently drive growth when properly tracked and optimized.
-These aren't vanity metrics—they're the numbers that directly impact your bottom line.
+These aren't vanity metrics—they're the numbers that directly impact your bottom line and determine the success of your growth marketing efforts.

 1. Customer Acquisition Cost (CAC)

 Customer Acquisition Cost is the total cost of acquiring a new customer, including all marketing and sales expenses.
-This metric is fundamental because it tells you how efficiently you're growing.
+This metric is fundamental because it tells you how efficiently you're growing and whether your marketing investments are sustainable.

 How to calculate it: Divide your total marketing and sales spend for a period by the number of new customers acquired in that same period.

 Why it matters: If your CAC is too high relative to your customer lifetime value, your business model isn't sustainable.
-By tracking CAC by channel, you can identify your most efficient acquisition sources and double down on what's working.
+By tracking CAC by channel, you can identify your most efficient acquisition sources and double down on what's working while eliminating wasteful spending.

 2. Customer Lifetime Value (LTV)

 Customer Lifetime Value represents the total revenue you can expect from a customer throughout their relationship with your business.
-This metric helps you understand how much you can afford to spend on acquisition.
+This metric helps you understand how much you can afford to spend on acquisition while maintaining profitability.

 How to calculate it: Multiply your average purchase value by the average purchase frequency, then multiply by the average customer lifespan.